 When I cook, I like to multi-task so that I can get to the part where I get to eat, more quickly!
 So follow these steps and making this soup will happen quicker than you think.

 Her’s how I get the butternut squash from whole to cubes without too much trouble.

 Some markets carry peeled and cut butternut squash.
 This is a great time-saver but I find that it can be pretty expensive.
 It takes a couple of minutes but this is the most efficient way I’ve found to do it yourself:

 Use a vegetable peeler to remove the skin.
+A y-shaped peeler works best.
 I find it easiest to hug the squash so that I can use enough pressure for the tough skin.

 Peel down to the bright orange flesh

 Trim the top and bottom to create flat surfaces